The Australian Frequent Flyer (“AFF”, “we”, “us”, “our”) is the provider of the australianfrequentflyer.com.au website (“Service”).

 Access to AFF is a privilege, not a right.
 Members who breach these rules may be disciplined.
 Discipline can take the form of removal/edit of offending post, a simple warning, an infraction, restriction of access, reduced service, or a temporary or permanent ban.
 We have no obligation to provide an explanation regarding the reason for our action.
 Any discipline action we take is not negotiable, nor is it up for discussion.

-- AFF is a general, family-friendly website which should be viewable in a family context or by children.
-Please do not post anything which is inappropriate for a family environment.
+- AFF is a general aviation/travel website.
+Content posted on AFF should therefore be appropriate to members of the “travelling public”.
+Do not post anything you would not say to a stranger sitting besides you on an aircraft.
 This includes, but is not limited to, profanity, sexual, sexualized or illicit content, hateful, threatening, provocative or vulgar content, links and websites, or any illegal content.
 Please do not attempt to circumvent the censoring options we have established.

 - AFF is also a commercial business.
 Please do not post content or links which have the potential to impact on our commercial operations.

 - Please do not attempt to sell or trade any products or services.
 Posts containing promotional messages for commercial products or services are not permitted.
 This includes the solicitation of frequent flyer points and airport lounge guest passes.
 All advertising options (including “sponsoring” threads) is available HERE.
 Prior to posting requests for the donation of points for charitable causes, you need to contact us for permission.
 This is to protect our members from organisations fronting as charities.